 MoSys, Inc. (the "Company") was incorporated in California in September 1991, and reincorporated in September 2000 in Delaware.
-The Company has been designing, developing, marketing and licensing high-performance semiconductor memory and high-speed parallel and serial interface intellectual property (IP) used by the semiconductor industry and communications, networking and storage equipment manufacturers.
+The Company has been designing, developing, marketing and licensing high-performance semiconductor memory and high-speed parallel and serial interface, or SerDes, intellectual property (IP) used by the semiconductor industry and communications, networking and storage equipment manufacturers.
 In February 2010, the Company announced the commencement of a new product initiative to develop a family of integrated circuit (IC) products under the "Bandwidth Engine" product name.
-Bandwidth Engine ICs combine the Company's proprietary high-density embedded memory with its high-speed 10 Gigabits per second and higher interface (I/O) technology and are initially being marketed to networking and telecommunications systems companies.
-The Company's strategy and primary business objective is to become an IP-rich fabless semiconductor company focused on development and sale of Bandwidth Engine ICs.
-During 2011, the Company began to dedicate more of its engineering resources to IC efforts, and, in 2012, substantially all of the Company's emphasis was on IC product sales as opposed to IP licensing transactions.
-The Company's future success and ability to achieve and maintain profitability depends on its success in developing a market for ICs.
+Bandwidth Engine ICs combine the Company's proprietary high-density embedded memory with its high-speed 10 gigabits per second and higher interface (I/O) technology.
+In March 2013, the Company announced another IC product line under the "LineSpeed" product name.
+LineSpeed ICs are non-memory based, high-speed SerDes devices with gearbox or retimer functionality, which convert lanes of data received on line cards into different configurations and/or ensure signal integrity.
+Both product lines are initially being marketed to networking and telecommunications systems companies.
+The Company's strategy and primary business objective is to become an IP-rich fabless semiconductor company focused on development and sale of IC products.
+The Company's future success and ability to achieve and maintain profitability depends on its success in developing a market for its ICs.